 10. Do not set off fireworks between 11pm – 7am

 This excludes Bonfire Night, where the limit is 12pm – 7am.
-If you are having fireworks at your bonfire nigh party, make sure you set them off before 11pm.
+If you are having fireworks at your bonfire night party, make sure you set them off before 11pm.

-For comprehensive insurance quote for your bonfire night party, fill in our quote form here.
+For comprehensive insurance quote for your bonfire night party, fill out our quote form here.